zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    python basic-agent.py
     ```

+> **Note**: If the script returns the error `AzureCliCredential.get_token_info failed: Failed to invoke the Azure CLI`, run the command `az login` and authenticate your connection before running the app again.

 1. Observe the output, which will display the agent's text response and download the image file.
 Open that file with the following command, and you'll see your agent has created a graphical chart with movie revenues:

     ```